-Atalanta: the only female crewmember, and the faster human alive.
+Atalanta: the only female crewmember, and the fastest human alive.

-Castor and Pollux: (Polydeuces), aka the Gemini Twins along with their sister Helen of Troy.
+Castor and Pollux: the Gemini Twins, and brothers to Helen of Troy.

-Euphemus: with the ability to walk on water.
+Euphemus: a Calydonian hunter with the ability to walk on water.

 Hercules aka Heracles: the son of Zeus, famous for his Twelve Labors.